Understanding Your Pathology Report: Lung Cancer

 What is carcinoma?

 Carcinoma is a type of cancer that starts in the cells that line organs.
-In the lung, carcinomas can start in the cells that line the bronchi, bronchioles, and alveoli.
+In the lung, carcinomas can start in the cells that line the inside of the bronchi, bronchioles, and alveoli.
 Carcinoma is the most common kind of lung cancer.
 In fact, when someone says they have lung cancer, they usually mean that they have a carcinoma.

 What does infiltrating or invasive mean?

 When carcinoma cells grow into the deeper layers of the lung, it is called invasive or infiltrating carcinoma.
 At this point the cancer cells can spread (metastasize) outside of the lung to lymph nodes and other parts of your body.
-Invasive carcinomas are considered true cancers and not pre-cancers.
+Invasive carcinomas are considered true lung cancers and not pre-cancers.

 What does it mean if my carcinoma is called squamous carcinoma or squamous cell carcinoma?

 Carcinomas are named based on how the cells look under the microscope.
-Squamous carcinoma or squamous cell carcinoma is the name of a type of lung cancer where the cells resemble the flat cells (called squamous cells) that line the airways.
+Squamous carcinoma or squamous cell carcinoma is the name of a type of non-small cell lung cancer where the cells resemble the flat cells (called squamous cells) that line the airways.
 It is a common type of lung cancer in the United States.

 What does it mean if my carcinoma is called adenocarcinoma?